gsoft-inc/wl-squide/docs/reference/tanstack-query/useProtectedDataQueries.md

 # useProtectedDataQueries

-Execute the specified [TanStack queries](https://tanstack.com/query/latest/docs/framework/react/reference/useQueries) when the modules are ready, the active route is protected and, when applicable, MSW is ready.
+Execute the specified [TanStack queries](https://tanstack.com/query/latest/docs/framework/react/reference/useQueries) when the modules are ready, the active route is protected and, when applicable, [MSW](https://mswjs.io/) is ready.

 !!!warning
-Only use this hook for protected global data that is fetched by the `AppRouter` component, do not use this hook in product feature components.
+Only use this hook for protected global data that is fetched by your application `AppRouter` component, do not use this hook in product feature components.
 !!!

 ## Reference